finopsfoundation/framework/_pages/resources/terminology.md

 Objectives & Key Results (OKR)
 > a goal system used by Google and other tech companies originally to create alignment and engagement in a business around measurable goals.

+Ownership
+> One of the core principles of FinOps is that Everyone takes ownership for their cloud usage.
+If a team has ownership of an application, it should also have ownership of the costs incurred by that application and its resources, and practice good stewardship of those resources and costs.
+This concept is an important part of the message that should be carried in the process of evangelizing FinOps culture to an organization

 ## Public Cloud Terminology